 Further Herbs You Might Consider: Adaptogens, including ashwagandha and holy basil and medicinal mushrooms, particularly reishi (Ganoderma ludicum), are widely used by herbalists to optimize immune health and resilience.
 Studies looking at reishi have found that it is able to regulate the immune system, calming an overstimulated immune response, while enhancing reduced immune function.
 Adaptogens and reishi mushroom have also been shown to improve a sense of well-being and reduce anxiety, which most of us can use in these times.
 While not recommended during pregnancy, and those who are on immunosuppressive medications should speak with their doctor before using, these herbs are generally otherwise safe for most people, including those who are breastfeeding.
 Doses vary per adaptogen or medicinal mushroom and products used.

-Empty Shelves: Where to Obtain Reliable Nutritional and Herbal Supplements
+Empty Shelves: Where to Get Herbs and Supplements

 I was just in my local food co-op yesterday and took a stroll down the natural supplements aisle to see what was happening.
 The shelves that usually house the immune support supplements were almost entirely empty.
 I want to emphasize that if you're unable to obtain herbs locally, please don't freak out.
 Remember that it's the prevention basics (i.e., hand-washing, hands aways from eyes-nose-mouth, and minimizing exposure) that are proven to help and that are free.
 Additionally, eating well, sleeping enough, and doing everything you can to stay relaxed and connected to loved ones (even if by phone, FaceTime, or Skype), are all important for immune health.